DylanFaure/Hunter/README.md

 Epitech Project.

-- Use "make re" command to create "my_runner"
+- Use "make re" command to create "my_hunter"
-- Use "./my_runner" command to launch it and play
+- Use "./my_hunter" command to launch it and play